 A mash-up between four square and volleyball that is played with a nine-square grid overhead – luck rules, and anyone can win!

 Swim!
 Splash!
 Float!
 Play!
 Campers have the chance to hit the beach daily.
 The sand is perfect for sandcastle building contests or a game of beach volleyball!
-Our waterfront, supervised by certified lifeguards during each activity, is split into shallow and deep ends to accommodate different skill levels.
+Our waterfront, supervised by certified lifeguards during each activity, is split into shallow and deep ends to accommodate different skill levels and campers must pass a swim test to enter deeper waters.

 Balancing on wires, swinging through the air, climbing and crawling – all with the integral support of cabinmates.
 Groups build on the cooperative skills developed during Team Building and take on greater challenges.
 A trained leader facilitates effective communication and teaches advanced techniques which enable groups to safely support one another on our low-ropes teams course.

 WALK ON WATER… or at least the water mat.
 Our water mat is a camp favorite!
-Campers jump, play and dance across our floating mat – some of the most fun you’ll see on water!
+Campers jump, play, nap, and dance across our floating mat – some of the most fun you’ll see on water!
 PFDs are required, so all campers are able to participate, regardless of swimming ability.